 Patient Safety

-Your safety is of the utmost importance to us at Capital Health.
-The purpose of the National Patient Safety Goals is to improve patient safety by focusing on problems in health care safety and how to solve them.
-Capital Health abides by these goals as a Joint Commission-accredited healthcare organization.
+The purpose of the National Patient Safety Goals is to improve patient safety.
+The Goals focus on problems in health care safety and how to solve them.
+Each year, The Joint Commission gathers information about emerging patient safety issues from widely recognized experts and stakeholders.
+This information is the basis for their National Patient Safety Goals.
+Capital Health abides by these goals.

 Identify patients correctly

-- Use at least two ways to identify patients.
+• Use at least two ways to identify patients.
 For example, use the patient’s name and date of birth.
-This is done to make sure that each patient gets the medicine and treatment meant for them.
+This is done to make sure that each patient gets the correct medicine and treatment.

 Improve staff communication

-- Quickly get the important test results to the right staff person.
-Use medicines safely
+• Get important test results to the right staff person on time.

-- Take extra care with patients who take medications to thin their blood.
+• Take extra care with patients who take medicines to thin their blood.

-- Use the hand cleaning guidelines from the Centers for Disease Control and Prevention or the World Health Organization.
+• Use the hand cleaning guidelines from the Centers for Disease Control and Prevention or the World Health Organization.
+Set goals for improving hand cleaning.

 Identify patient safety risks